 My first ever read about obscure places was an old book by Pico Iyer – Falling off the Maps, where he talks about places that no one would notice if they fell off the maps.
 As it happens with places that get written about, none of these places are obscure anymore, but Pico Iyer is as readable as anyone can get – even with, an obscure subject.
 I remember I went to Bhutan a few years back inspired by this book – when Bhutan was still a kingdom and not too open to the tourists.

 Another book that opened a window to least know African countries for me is The Masque of Africa by V S Naipaul.
 Some of the countries I had to go back and look in Google Maps to see where they exist.
-In a sharp contrast to these book At Home by Bill Bryson makes even your own home look obscure to you – when he tells you the history of things that surround you as you sit on your couch and read the book.
+In sharp contrast to these book At Home by Bill Bryson makes even your own home look obscure to you – when he tells you the history of things that surround you as you sit on your couch and read the book.

-Top 5 Chasing the Obscure books
+Top 5 books on Chasing the Obscure

 Travel Books In search of Sacred